-I{RIPPLE MAX} Happens when the duty-cycle(D) is mostly near to 0.5 at given V{IN}, f_s, and L.
+I{RIPPLE MAX} happens when the duty cycle (D) value is close to 0.5 at given V{IN}, f_S, and L.

-The ISYNSET comparator, or charge undercurrent comparator, compares the voltage between SRP-SRN and internal threshold.
-The threshold is set to 13 mV on the falling edge, with an 8-mV hysteresis on the rising edge with a 10% variation.
+The ISYNSET comparator, or charge undercurrent comparator, compares the voltage between SRP-SRN and the internal threshold.
+The threshold is set to 13 mV on the falling edge with an 8-mV hysteresis on the rising edge with a 10% variation.